Frequently Asked Questions

 A typical medicine session, which includes preperation, medicine, and some mild integration, lasts about three hours.
 For more information on a typical session, click here.

-Ketamine-assisted therapy doesn't guarantee success for everyone.
-It can be effective for conditions like depression and PTSD, but it depends on various factors like how severe your condition is and how your body reacts.
+Psychedelic assisted therapy doesn't guarantee success for everyone.
+It can be effective for conditions like depression and PTSD, chronic pain, and nuerologic compromise, but it depends on various factors like how severe your condition is and how your body reacts.
 Also, having a supportive therapist and doing follow-up work is important for making the most of it.
 Contact us to see if it's the right fit for you.

 Should I consult with my doctor before starting a course of treatment?